phansch/philhansch.net/_drafts/current-toolset.md

 ---
-title: Improve your console game
+title: Using tmux and tmuxinator
 layout: post
 excerpt: Awesome command line productivity with tmux and tmuxinator
 ---